AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7292-->

-*  Shoppers can now open a product’s detail page by clicking on the product name in the compare products sidebar. _Fix submitted by Eduard Chitoraga in pull request [27451](https://github.com/magento/magento2/pull/27451)_.
+*  Shoppers can now open a product's detail page by clicking on the product name in the compare products sidebar. _Fix submitted by Eduard Chitoraga in pull request [27451](https://github.com/magento/magento2/pull/27451)_.
 [GitHub-21101](https://github.com/magento/magento2/issues/21101)

 <!--- ENGCOM-7513-->